-Bike GPS Tracker: will it get your stolen bike back?
+Bike Tracker (GPS or Bluetooth): will it get your stolen bike back?

 GPS bike trackers have been around for a long while.
 At least as long as I’ve been writing about bicycle security!
 But during that time, they haven’t taken off in any significant way.
 They remain a niche product.